Surf Ski Freighter Waves Class

 We discovered these waves in 2002 and have since been honing our ship spotting skills and figuring out the best tides and locations to catch these waves.

 This is a rare opportunity to surf good waves more than 100 miles from the ocean.
 Once you learn where and when to catch waves, you’ll find regular surf in Seattle.

 Don’t need a class?
-Get my Freighter Wave Surfing Manual to find out where and when to catch epic waves on Puget Sound.
+Get my Puget Sound Surfing Manual to find out where and when to catch epic waves on Puget Sound.

 What’s the Difference Between Freighter and Tug Waves?